 The themeDefaults property in VaneUI's ThemeProvider allows you to set default boolean props for components throughout your application.
-This provides a powerful way to establish consistent defaults while still allowing individual components to override these values.
+It establishes consistent defaults while still allowing individual components to override these values.

 themeDefaults?: ThemeDefaults